lmalki-h/lmalki-h/README.md

 🌱 I’m currently working on **push_swap**, a sorting programme.

-🔭 Next project is: **philosophers**, a project about mutlithreading.
+🔭 Next project is: **philosophers**, a project about multithreading.